 - Degree: Bachelor of Medical Laboratory Science

 BMLSc students gain theoretical knowledge in a broad range of subjects as well as practical, hands-on experience in a variety of lab techniques.
-Students also learn higher order skills such as experimental design, critical thinking, giving/receiving feedback, effective presentations, leading discussions and strategies for effective group/team work and how to teach and lead discussions effectively.
+Students also learn higher-order skills such as experimental design, critical thinking, giving/receiving feedback, strategies for effective group/team work and how to teach and lead discussions effectively.